 Since 1980, the Alzheimer's Association: Colorado Chapter has led the fight against Alzheimer's disease and related disorders by increasing the understanding of dementia and its impact on family and community, providing information and support for those affected, and promoting the advancement of research.

-The Alzheimer’s Association of Colorado is the premier source of information and support for the more than 71,000 people living with Alzheimer’s in Colorado, their families and caregivers.
+The Alzheimer’s Association: Colorado Chapter is the premier source of information and support for the more than 71,000 people living with Alzheimer’s in Colorado, their families and caregivers.
 Through its statewide network of offices, the Alzheimer’s Association offers a broad range of programs and services, including a 24-hour Helpline, at no cost to families, and funds advancements in research to prevent, treat and eventually conquer this disease.
 The Alzheimer’s Association advocates for those living with Alzheimer’s and their families on related legislative issues, and with health and long-term care providers.
 Families throughout the state have access to support services through regional offices in Boulder County, Colorado Springs, Denver, Pueblo, Durango, Grand Junction, Fort Collins and Greeley.

 To eliminate Alzheimer's disease through the advancement of research; to provide and enhance care and support for all affected; and to reduce the risk of dementia through the promotion of brain health.

 The Alzheimer's Association: Colorado Chapter is a tax-exempt, 501(c)(3) nonprofit, donor-supported organization.
 Programs and services are made possible through contributions from individuals, corporations and foundations.
 The chapter uses more than 75% of all funds raised for programs, services and research efforts.